Simple-Efficient/Tool-Factory/README.md

 2. Configure LLM/Tools parameters in `src/.env`

-## Customizing Your System

-We provide several examples in the `examples` directory.
-To customize your personalized system, you should:

-1. Create a task directory within `examples`;
-2. Write configuration files for your agents;
-3. Define the basic tools required;
+3. Define the basic tools and required;

+4. Write configuration file for each agent;

-4. Specify agent execution and collaboration patterns;
+5. Specify agent execution and collaboration patterns;

-5. Pose a question—ToolFactory will handle it for you.
+6. Pose a question—ToolFactory will handle it for you.

 We provide a clear and concise example in the `examples` directory to demonstrate the practical application capabilities of the ToolFactory system.
 Using speech recognition as an example, this sample demonstrates how the system recognizes content in audio files.
 The command to run it is: